 The daughter of Neptune of Houghton and Fleur de Lys Mystique, she clearly considers herself to be special, although she is very gentle and good natured.
 She is very friendly and loves to come up to talk to us, particularly if we bring presnets of carror sticks!
 Something of a gourmet she is a very selective eater in that it has to be food, the type isn’t that important….

 Her very first cria has produced some controversy as he won several prizes as a modern grey and has inherited her superb fleece.
-Last year’s was a brown from our own apaloosa, Luna and he has a really superb fleece.
-We are keeping our fingers crossed for the National Show.
+His fleece has gone on to win a colour championship and came 4th in the National Champion of Champions show.
+Last year’s was a brown from our own apaloosa, Luna and he had a really superb fleece.
+Sadly due to Covid 19 we were not able to show him and he has since been sold.
+This year she produced a gorgeous appaloosa male from the same mating and she has been mated with Limestone Rio.

-Guinevere, seen above with a very fetching snow hat, was born in 2013 to Anzac Designer Girl and Anzac Czar.
-A very sweet dark brown girl, she was born a little too late to be shown in 2014, but has been shown in 2015 when she did very well, gaining 2nd at the Heart of England show and 3rd in the National show.
+Guinevere was born in 2013 to Anzac Designer Girl and Anzac Czar.
+A very sweet black female, she was born a little too late to be shown in 2014, but has been shown in 2015 when she did very well, gaining 2nd at the Heart of England show and 3rd in the National show.

 While not one of our more determined alapacas at feeding time she contrives to be near the front of the queue when food is around.
 Not exactly a waif, she has what the judges call good substance of bone, but what we tend to refer to as being a solid citizen…..